 examples, which contains sample code.

-Makefile is able to generate standalone projects containing all
+TensorFlow Lite for Microcontrollers is able to generate standalone projects

-To generate these projects with Make, use the following command:
+To generate these projects with Make, clone the TensorFlow repository and run the following command:

 This will take a few minutes, since it has to download some large toolchains for